 Conflict is the fuel that powers your story.
 There are three main types of conflict: external, internal, and internal/external.
 The last combines the inner and outer journey of the protagonist and constitutes the most important through-line of your story.

-If you’ve enjoyed this post, or have a request for a future one, kindly leave a comment and let’s get chatting.
-I post every Monday.
+If you’ve enjoyed this post, kindly leave a comment and let’s get chatting.